 Tomorrow I shake the sand from between my toes leaving Mancora and heading to Arequipa.
 Spending more time here would turn me into a beach bum!
 It’s been a relaxing contemplative time by the sea – swimming, walking on the beach, and enjoying the people.
-Mancora is a special memory but it’s time to explore a new place.
+Mancora is a special memory, but it’s time to move on and explore a new place.

 Totally new territory, Arequipa is far south in the Peruvian Andes near the Chilean and Bolivian borders.
 It’s about a 36 hour drive from Mancora.
 Peru has well-organized “luxury” buses with reclining seats and meals served on-board.
 Hoping it’s a better experience than Colombian and Ecuadorian buses where the rides took longer than expected, but certainly resulted in some interesting side adventures!

 The first segment is Mancora to Lima – 19 hours – followed by Lima to Arequipa – 17 hours.
 The temperature change from Mancora’s high 80s to Arequipa’s 60s is significant, not to mention the increase in altitude.

 With a population of about a million, Arequipa is Peru’s second largest city.
-It’s nicknamed “La Ciudad Blanca” or “The White City” because of its buildings made from sillar, a white volcanic rock.
+It’s nicknamed “La Ciudad Blanca” or “The White City” because its buildings are made from sillar, a white volcanic rock.
 Arequipa is surrounded by three volcanoes:

 A volcano is considered “active” if it has erupted since the last ice age, i.e., in the past ~10,000 years.
 “Extinct” volcanoes are not expected to erupt again, but just the same there have been a number of extinct volcano eruptions in the world.

 A strikingly beautiful colonial city, Arequipa attractions, include:

 - Plaza de Armas with its beautiful twin-towered cathedral

 - Santa Catalina Convent an abbey for 400 years with a walled colonial town

 - Museo Santuarios Andinos containing the mummy Juanita the Ice Princess discovered in 1995 below Mount Ampato

 - Colca Canyon one of the world’s deepest canyons formed by an enormous seismic fault between the Coropuna and Ampato Volcanoes

 - Cotahuasi Canyon a deep, remote canyon with extreme and challenging trekking